Good morning,

 Conversion Rate | The percentage of people who take a desired action, like donating, subscribing, or attending an event. |

-Cause Marketing | Collaboration between for-profit brands and non-profits to drive awareness and fundraising. |
+Cause Marketing | Collaboration between for-profit brands and nonprofits to drive awareness and fundraising. |

 Community Flywheel | The self-sustaining cycle where engaged followers attract new supporters and repeat donors. |